charles-augustin/SOEN-6481/README.md

 |Maria Ahmed|40070844|
 |Sri Akhil Varma Alluri|40082333|

-Ticket Vending Machine(TVM)
+## iGo

-TVM is a self-service system used in public transportation across canada.
+iGo TVM is a self-service system used in public transportation across canada.

 Goal: To generate the required artifacts related to the given problem domain.